Tandy 3000: Tandy 3000 NL

-In 1989 Tandy updated the 3000 HL with several improvements: clock speed of 10 MHz and a 3.5 inch high density (1.44 MB) floppy disk drive.
+In 1989, Tandy updated the 3000 HL with several improvements: clock speed of 10 MHz and a 3.5 inch high density (1.44 MB) floppy disk drive.
 The all-new cabinet has two 3.5 inch and two 5.25 inch drive bays.

 It has the same expansion slots as the 3000 HL (three AT and four XT slots) plus one high-speed 10 MHz slot dedicated to memory expansion.
-Maximum RAM that can be installed in the slots is now sixteen megabytes.
+Maximum RAM that can be installed in the slots is now sixteen MB.
 The computer has a locking keyswitch.

-In 1990 Tandy updated the 3000 NL's motherboard with built-in VGA circuitry, obviating the need to install a video card in an expansioni slot.
+In 1990, Tandy updated the 3000 NL's motherboard with built-in VGA circuitry, obviating the need to install a video card in an expansion slot.

 Tandy 2500 XL

-From 1991 the 3000 line was dropped and replaced with Tandy's last PC-AT equivalent, the 2500 XL.
-This was housed in a new cabinet measuring 15 by 15.5 inches, with two 3.5 inch and one 5.25 inch drive bays.
+From 1991, the 3000 line was dropped and replaced with Tandy's last PC-AT equivalent, the 2500 XL.
+This was housed in a new cabinet measuring 15 by 15.5 inches (38 by 39.4 cm), with two 3.5 inch and one 5.25 inch drive bays.
 One high density 3.5 inch 1.44 MB floppy drive comes installed.
 There are three 16-bit expansion slots, all of which run at the full CPU clock rate of 10 MHz.
-One megabyte of RAM comes installed, and using expansion slots RAM can go to 16 megabytes (the maximum addressable by the 286).
+One megabyte of RAM comes installed, and using expansion slots RAM can go to 16 MB (the maximum addressable by the 286).
 The motherboard has a built-in SmartDrive hard drive controller.
 The parallel port is now bidirectional, and there is a mouse port.

-By this time the new Intel 80386SX processor, with its 16-bit external data bus, 24-bit address bus and 32-bit processor core, enabled PC makers to offer performance superior to the 286/PC-AT at more affordable prices.
+By this time, the new Intel 80386SX processor, with its 16-bit external data bus, 24-bit address bus and 32-bit processor core, enabled PC makers to offer performance superior to the 286/PC-AT at more affordable prices.
 The full 32-bit bus of the 386DX required a more expensive circuit board and peripheral chips.
 Accordingly, starting in 1991, Tandy followed the industry trend of substituting computers using it for products based on the 286/PC-AT technology.
 Consequently the new 4016 and 4020 SX computers replaced the 2500 XL, leaving only the 1000 TL (and later the 1000 RLX) line of desktops to continue using the 286 processor, which had 8-bit XT expansion slots, not 16-bit AT compatible slots.
 Further, the 1000s could not run the graphical multitasking OS/2 operating system, as could the 3000 and 2500 XL.

-In 1992 Tandy offered an upgraded 2500 XL with its 286 processor clocked at 16 MHz and a Super VGA (maximum pixel resolution of 1024 by 768) video card built into the motherboard.
-The one megabyte standard RAM is expandable to five megabytes without using an expansion slot.
+In 1992, Tandy offered an upgraded 2500 XL with its 286 processor clocked at 16 MHz and a Super VGA (maximum pixel resolution of 1024 x 768) video card built into the motherboard.
+The one megabyte standard RAM is expandable to five MB without using an expansion slot.